adityap0/TA-AC-BACKEND-express-with-authentication-checkpoint-03-TNaaan/block-BNaafu/index.md

 - login using email/password combination
 - login with social OAuth (Github + Google)
 - verify email for local login using nodemailer
-- reset apssword for local login
+- reset password for local login
 - A user can register & then login using email/password or he/she can directly login using social OAuth.
 Structure schema so that all 3 login data should be saved in same document for a single user.

 3. Add Income & Expenses